-- dog tapeworm, more common in rural areas
+- dog tapeworm, which is more common in rural areas

-The type of tapeworm will influence the area of the body that is infected and how severe the symptoms are.
+The type of tapeworm will influence the infected area of the body and how severe the symptoms are.

-The following diagnostic aids may be used, depending on the type of tapeworm larvae infection:
+The doctor may use the following diagnostic aids, depending on the type of tapeworm larvae infection:

-Removing adult tapeworms from the body is easier than managing a larvae infection.
+Removing adult tapeworms from the body is simpler than managing a larvae infection.

-Taking a medicine that kills the tapeworm is normally enough to ensure that the body will remove the tapeworm in stools.
-Medicine is now advanced enough that surgery is often not necessary.
-However, the drugs are highly toxic.
+Taking medication that kills the tapeworm is typically enough to ensure that the body will remove the tapeworm in stools.
+Medications are now advanced enough that surgery is often not necessary.
+However, the drugs prescribed are highly toxic.

-If a tapeworm reaches the brain, surgery and medicine may be used together to remove the parasite.
+If a tapeworm reaches the brain, a doctor may recommend surgery and medication together to remove the parasite, according to

-There are several effective methods of preventing tapeworm infection, including:
+There are several effective methods for helping prevent tapeworm infections,

-- Good hygiene: Wash hands thoroughly with soap and water after using the bathroom and before eating.
+- Maintaining hygiene: Wash hands thoroughly with soap and water after using the bathroom, touching animals and insects, and before eating.

-- Food precautions: In an area where tapeworms are common, make sure to wash and cook all fruits and vegetables with clean water.
+- Food precautions: In an area where tapeworms are common, be sure to wash and cook all fruits and vegetables with clean water.

-- Livestock: Properly dispose of animal and human feces.
+- Livestock: Correctly dispose of animal and human feces.
 Minimize animal exposure to tapeworm eggs.

-- Meat: Cook meat to a temperature of at least 150°Fahrenheit (66°Celcius) thoroughly.
+- Meat: Cook meat to a temperature of at least 150°F (66°C).
 This will kill larvae or eggs.

-- Dogs: If you have a dog, make sure they are treated for tapeworms.
-Take special care with your personal hygiene.
-Make sure your dog only eats cooked meat and fish.
+- Dogs: If a person has a dog, they must make sure the dog receives treatment for tapeworms.
+They should also take special care with personal hygiene.
+They may wish to make sure the dog only eats cooked meat and fish, if given.